wt29/HWSRedirector/README.md

 I'll add some basic HW but I think you will need

+1. A basic ESP32/8266 with WiFi (they all have them) - I used a Lolin C3 Mini but almost any thing would work. https://www.aliexpress.com/item/1005004740051202.html
-1. 30A Contactor with 12V trigger
+2. 25A Contactor with 12V trigger - I used a "Finder 22.32" with both NC and NO contacts
-2. 12V power supply - a wall wart would do
+3. 12V power supply - a 1A wall wart will do
-3. Small DC-DC converter to provide 3.3 (or 5V) to the ESP
+4. Small DC-DC converter to provide 5V to the ESP - https://core-electronics.com.au/dc-dc-adjustable-step-down-module-5a-75w.html  as an example
-4. A FET switch - these are about $AU10 on ebay
+5. An Arduino style relay - https://core-electronics.com.au/5v-single-channel-relay-module-10a.html
-5. Some sort of enclosure.
+6. Some sort of enclosure.

 Get a local sparky to hook up the contactor and expose the 12V terminals somewhere you can get to them outside the board.
 You may as well get them to install a local power point as well.